b3hr4d/eth_payment_tutorial/README.md

 Open your browser and navigate to [http://localhost:3000](http://localhost:3000) to see your app running.

 ![Alt text](assets/starting.png)

+## Step 1.1: Rename the Canister ID

+In this step, we'll rename the canister ID to make it easier to reference in the code.

+### Renaming the Canister ID

+To rename the default project name and canister name from "hello" to "payment", follow these steps:

+1. Open the `Cargo.toml` file in the "backend/hello" directory.

+2. Find the line that says `name = "hello"` and change it to `name = "payment"`.

+3. Save the file.

+4. Next, open the `dfx.json` file in the root directory of your project.

+5. Find the line that says `"hello": {` and change it to `"payment": {`.

+6. Inside the `"payment"` object change "package" from `"hello"` to `"payment"` and candid from `"backend/hello/hello.did"` to `"backend/payment/payment.did"`.

+7. Save the file.

+8. Rename the directory `backend/hello` to `backend/payment`.

+9. Open the `Cargo.toml` file in the root directory again.

+10. Find the line that says `members = ["backend/hello"]` and change it to `members = ["backend/payment"]`.

+11. Save the file.

+12. Open the `payment` directory and locate the `hello.did` file.

+13. Ensure that the `.did` file is named `payment.did`.

+14. Save any changes if necessary.

+With these changes, your project and canister will now be named "payment" instead of "hello".

 ## Step 2: Modify the Backend for ETH Deposits